 - Hands-on Portfolio Management: Students in the Reiman Investment Fund course utilize leading industry datasets and portfolio management tools to manage an actual stock portfolio.

 - Event Management: Students in our Hospitality Management program plan and orchestrate large-scale events including the DU Vin Festival, the Public Good Gala, business conferences and weddings.

-- Business Analytics Consulting: Seniors in the Business Analytics program apply the knowledge and skills that they learn in the classroom as they solve a real-world problem for a company.
+- Business Analytics Consulting: Seniors in the Business Information and Analytics program apply the knowledge and skills that they learn in the classroom as they solve a real-world problem for a company.

 - Advertising Creative Strategy: In this course students experience the life of an ad agency team member by working with clients such as Nike, BMW, McDonald’s, Vail Resorts, Ford, Cadillac to create an advertising campaign.